dfinity/ICRC/ICRCs/ICRC-37/ICRC-37.md

 To ensure proper semantics, collection-level approvals MUST be managed by the ledger as collection-level approvals and MUST NOT be translated into token-level approvals for all tokens the caller currently owns.

 See the [#icrc37_approve_tokens](#icrc37_approve_tokens) for the `ApprovalInfo` type.

-// FIX Should we use ApproveCollectionArg = ApprovalInfo?

 ```candid "Type definitions" +=
 type ApproveCollectionArg = record {